Choosing Between an Orangery and an Extension: What's Best for Your Home?

 Seal Inspection: Inspecting the seals around the glass panels prevents drafts and leaks that can lead to higher energy bills.
 Replacing worn or damaged seals promptly helps maintain the orangery’s energy efficiency and indoor comfort.

 Apply Treatments: Wooden frames, if used, should be treated periodically with sealants or wood preservatives to prevent moisture damage and rot.
-This helps extend the life of the frames while maintaining their visual appeal and structural integrity.
+This helps extend the life of the frames while maintaining their appearance and structural integrity.

 Regular upkeep is crucial for preserving your extension's structure and efficiency.
-Follow the tips below to keep your extension in top condition:
+Follow the tips below to keep your extension in good condition:

 Repaint or Re-Plaster: Over time, extensions may require periodic repainting or re-plastering to address natural settling or surface wear.
 This maintenance restores the appearance of the extension and helps protect the underlying materials from environmental factors.